GpaDoctor/PythonJamfHKIS/README.md

 *Remarks
 - INCASE unable to refresh authentication.
 Restart VS Code completely and retype the authentication.
 - INCASE import does not work.
 Click the bottom right hand corner Python 3.12.4 64-bit.
 Choose Global, then choose back Recommened.
+- Beware when using pro.py when a 405 error shows up
+        #For example: in the pro.create_mdm_command
+        # the endpoint actually have a problem.
+This has to be updated in the pro.py file
+        # command click on the pro.create_mdm_command to see the pro.py file
+        # change the endpoint to the desired endpoint in this case endpoint = "/api/preview/mdm/commands"
+        # save the pro.py file and run the script
+        # The management id can be found under the inventory, general, Jamf Pro Management ID: ...